 Nitrofurantoin should be taken as soon as possible after noticing symptoms.

 Always finish the course of Nitrofurantoin that you have been prescribed.
-If you stop the treatment early then you are likely to experience a recurring UTI as the bacteria may still be present.
+Stopping treatment early can lead to a recurrence of the infection, as bacteria may still be present in the bladder.

 Side Effects commonly include: